 Once the Fresno COG Policy Board approves projects, they must be included in the Federal Transportation Improvement Program (FTIP) prior to federal reimbursement.
-The 2021-2022 STBG call for projects will cover a four-year program of projects in the FTIP (covering federal fiscal years 2022/23, 2023/24, 2024/25, and 2025/26).
-The following schedule lists the major milestones for developing and adopting the 2021/22 STBG call for projects and related FTIP and air quality conformity determination processes:
+The 2023-24 STBG call for projects will cover a four-year program of projects in the FTIP (covering federal fiscal years 2024/25, 2025/26, 2026/27, and 2027/28).
+The following schedule lists the major milestones for developing and adopting the 2023/24 STBG call for projects and related FTIP and air quality conformity determination processes:

-Programming subcommittee convenes to review scoring criteria and call information February - May 2021 Guidelines, criteria and application packet to TTC/PAC for approval June 11, 2021 Guidelines, criteria and application packet to COG Policy Board for adoption/initiates call for projects June 24, 2021 Call for Projects Workshop for member agencies July 8, 2021 Regional bid project submittals DUE October 1, 2021 STBG scoring committee convenes December 6, 2021 COG Policy Board approves recommended projects January 2022 Financial Plans and Targeted Performance Program project submittals DUE February 25, 2022 FTIP amendments and submittal to Caltrans March- December 2022
+Programming subcommittee convenes to review scoring criteria and call information April-May 2023 Guidelines, criteria and application packet to TTC/PAC for approval June 9, 2023 Guidelines, criteria and application packet to COG Policy Board for adoption/initiates call for projects June 29, 2023 Call for Projects Workshop for member agencies July 12, 2023 Regional bid project submittals DUE Oct.
+6, 2023 STBG scoring committee convenes Dec.
+6, 2023 COG Policy Board approves recommended projects January 2024 FTIP amendments and submittal to Caltrans March-December 2024